Age of Empires IV

-Age of Empires IV is a real-time strategy video game developed by Relic Entertainment in partnership with World's Edge and published by Xbox Game Studios.
-It is the fourth installment of the Age of Empires series, and the first installment not developed by Ensemble Studios.
+Age of Empires IV is a 2021 real-time strategy video game developed by Relic Entertainment in partnership with World's Edge and published by Xbox Game Studios.
+It is the fourth installment of the Age of Empires series, the second set during the Middle Ages after Age of Empires II, and the first installment not developed by Ensemble Studios.
 The game was released on October 28, 2021 for Windows, August 22, 2023 for Xbox One and Xbox Series X/S, and on November 4, 2025 for PlayStation 5.

 Gameplay

 Setting

 The developer team states that the game is set during the Early Middle Ages to the early Renaissance, with the earliest appearance of any civilization being in the year 750.
+Gameplay is mostly similar to that of Age of Empires II.

 Civilizations

-There are 18 civilizations available in the game, with ten being available with the purchase of the base game, known as Age of Empires IV: Anniversary Edition, and six with The Sultans Ascend expansion, with four of the expansion civilizations being "variant civilizations" that are changed versions of other previously released civilizations.
-Two variant civilizations were added with Knights of Cross and Rose expansion, and four more will be added with Dynasties of the East expansion.
+There are 23 civilizations available in the game, with ten being available with the purchase of the base game, known as Age of Empires IV: Anniversary Edition, and six with The Sultans Ascend expansion, with four of the expansion civilizations being "variant civilizations" that are changed versions of other previously released civilizations.
+Two variant civilizations were added with Knights of Cross and Rose expansion, and four more were added with Dynasties of the East expansion.
+A variant civilization was added with Yue Fei's Legacy expansion.

 There were eight civilizations available at the original release of the game.
 Two civilizations, the Ottomans and Malians, were added on 25 October 2022, a year after release, for free.